fogg4444/wiki_word_list_scraper/README.md

 `npm start`

-Results should be printed in ./results folder
+Standard word list results should be printed in ./results folder

 ====

 non-lemma results

-`node non_lemma.js`
+`npm run start_lemma`

-Results should be printed in ./non_lemma_results folder
+Non lemma results should be printed in ./non_lemma_results folder